 Getting Started With Nonprofit Strategic Planning

-If you are a food pantry, you serve people experiencing food insecurity.
-They need food, and your organization provides it.
+If your nonprofit is a food pantry, you serve people experiencing food insecurity.
+They need food and your organization provides it.

 If your organization provides after-school support, you serve students and may provide academic enrichment, social opportunities, and activities.
 What about your students’ families?
 They may also have needs.
 What if parents often need computer access and resume assistance?
 Is this in line with your organization’s mission?
 Should it be?
 If you have computers available and parents come to the site anyway to pick up their kids, shouldn’t you offer this support?
 Or is this mission drift, getting away from the reason your nonprofit exists?

 These are the types of conversations you can have as part of your strategic planning process.
 Adding this service would require revisiting your mission and carefully considering all pros and cons.
 Should supporting the families of the students you serve be part of your mission?
 Is that something you could work toward over time?
 Or should you partner with another organization to provide that service?